nuonco/nuon/pkg/types/README.md

 Repository services represent services that we expose, this means that their types should not be considered "portable" and shared between buf repos.

-* api - the protos api
-* orgs-api - the protos for the orgs-api
 * workflows - our temporal workflow request/response params

 ### objects